GSA/plainlanguage.gov/_pages/resources/articles/simple-words-work-best.md

 A superlative scholar throughout his life, Michener acquired a large vocabulary; "but I never had a desire to display it," he observed.
 He continued, "Good writing consists of trying to use ordinary words to achieve extraordinary results."

 On this point, Michener tells about Somerset Maugham, a revered novelist whose career ended as Michener's began.
 Maugham said he started a notebook when he decided to become a writer.
-He jotted down words with nice sounds--big, impressive words.
+He jotted down words with nice sounds—big, impressive words.
 Years later, he reviewed his list, and realized he had never used a single word from his collection.

 To quote Michener again: "No writer has to use all the words he does know."